formalsec/explode-js/bench/README.md

 ## Claim 4

-The goal of this section is to confirm the updated results presented in Section 6.4 of the paper;
-specifically those of Table 7, which we reproduce below:

-To reproduce the results of the table above, one must first run Explode.js without VISes and Lazy Values.
+The goal of this section is to confirm the updated results presented in Section 6.4 of the paper, specifically those in Table 7, which we reproduce in the tables below.
+To generate these tables, one must first run Explode.js without VISes or Lazy Values, as we explain below.

 **Table 7.
 [Explode.js Components]**